-My debut novel, The Curious Charms of Arthur Pepper, will be published in twenty-three countries worldwide.
+My debut novel, The Curious Charms of Arthur Pepper, will be published in twenty-three countries worldwide, with film rights optioned in Hollywood.
 Here’s my A-Z of down-to-earth (and fun) tips and advice for anyone who wants to write.

 A is for Aspiring Author